 - The species mentioned in the itinerary represent only some of the possible ones we may see on the tour, however, none of these can be guaranteed even though every effort will be made where possible to locate them.
 A full list of possibles appears on your checklist.

 Ideally, participants need to overnight in Cape Town the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights on the day the tour starts.
-Tour ends in Cape Town on the 15th November 2020 / 14th November 2021 in time for evening departure flights.
+Tour ends in Cape Town on the last day of the tour in time for evening departure flights.
 Please check with us before booking any flights.